Kevin-Stone/resume/resume.md

 - Promoted an educational model for both classroom and competitive debate students based on public interest and civic engagement.

 ** Assistant Speech and Debate Coach,
-Lewis and Clark College
+Lewis and Clark College** Portland, OR.
-(September 2009 to March 2010)

-Dr. Bjorn Stillion Southard: 503-768-7666
+September 2009- March 2010

-Assistant Debate Coach: Assist in preparation for collegiate debate competition, judication of debates.
+Assist in preparation for collegiate debate competition, judging of intercollegiate debates.

 ## Professional Development: